matthill1910/The-Trading-Game/README.md

 This style of market-making exercise is commonly used in interviews and internship assessments at a range of trading and financial firms.
 It helps test numerical intuition, speed, and an ability to manage risk while making two-way prices.

 **How the Game Works:**
-ou act as a market-maker in a simple pricing game.
+You act as a market-maker in a simple pricing game.
 There are several hidden cards, each containing a random number within a known range (for example, 1–9).
 The total of all cards represents the fair value of the market.
 Before any cards are revealed, each unseen card is assumed to be worth its expected value, so you can estimate the overall theoretical fair price at every stage of the game.

 As the game progresses, cards are turned over one by one.
 Each reveal gives you new information and changes the fair value.
 Your job is to: